codemetrics4j/codemetrics4j/README.md

 codemetrics4j will gather metrics and output them to the console.
 You can save the XML to a file using the `--output <file>` option.

+# Java compatibility

+This project requires Java 17 or later to function correctly.
+Please ensure you have a compatible Java Runtime Environment (JRE) or Java Development Kit (JDK) installed.

 # Metrics

 codemetrics4j is currently tracking the following metrics: